This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 - Some theorists believe that D1 was the first enzyme to evolve because it is so multi-functional.

-The location of D1 within cells is near the cell wall, so the hormones it converts can quickly exit via the transporters and re-enter our bloodstream circulation.
+The location of D1 within cells is at the cell membrane, so the hormones it converts can quickly exit via the transporters and re-enter our bloodstream circulation.

 - When D1 converts T4 to T3, the T3 it converts spends only about 30 minutes bound to the nucleus (a short time), and then T3 gets transported out into blood to be recirculated to other cells.